supposedly/nutshell/README.md

 3, 0, 0, 0, 0, 0, 0, 0, 0, 1  #3
 ```

-A variable literal used in a mapping can end with an ellipsis, `...`, which indicates that any remaining cellstates are to be
+A statelist used in a mapping can end with an ellipsis, `...`, which indicates that any remaining cellstates are to be
-mapped to the value it follows:
+mapped to the second-to-last value:
 ```rb
 # Nutshell
 (1, 2, 3, 4, 5), [0: (3, 5, ...)], NE..NW any; 1